lufinkey/react-native-spotify/README.md

 	- *Properties*

 		- **accessToken** - A token used to communicate with the Spotify API
-		- **refreshToken** - An encrypted token used to get a new access token when it expires.
+		- **refreshToken** - An encrypted token used to get a new access token when they expire.
 This should be encrypted by your token swap service, as per OAuth standards.
 		- **expireTime** - The time that the access token expires, in milliseconds from January 1, 1970 00:00:00 UTC